dhbrmn/git_practice/README.md

 ## Learning Series : Beginner Level
 * I have started a new series for myself today.
 I will be coding begginer level apps in order to raise my skill with C#.
 Wish me luck :smile: - Mar 06, 2023
 * So I took a little time off from coding because there were some things in life that I had to take care of.
 But no worries because I am back now :smile: - Apr, 2023/Oct, 2023
+* Finished my first beginner level app.
+I named it Noteman - The Note Taking App.
+As the name says this app is ment for taking simple notes and linking external files with those notes.
+The UI is build through Windows Forms and storage gets handled through SQLite local database.
+It took me a lot of time to finish this thing but I have to say that I learned a lot about many things that are needed to get an even simple app as this to work.
+It was my first for many things, first Windows Forms, first SQLite database, first time to link a database to C# programming etc. I'm really glad it came together as good as it did.
+Now on to the next app.
+What should I do next :thinking: - Oct 06, 2023

 Anyway, I'll keep you guys posted on how I progress through my learning journey.